 Working to protect nesting and foraging areas for coastal birds throughout Massachusetts.

 Mass Audubon's Coastal Waterbird Program (CWP) is one of the most effective entities working to protect coastal birds and barrier beaches in North America.
 The CWP was first launched in 1986 in response to declining populations of Piping Plovers and terns in Massachusetts.

 In partnership with federal, state, and municipal agencies (along with private landowners), the program helped to recover the number of nesting Piping Plovers in the state from 135 pairs in 1986 to 755 pairs in 2019—approximately 1/3 of the entire Atlantic Coast population.

 The CWP currently protects over 140 miles of Massachusetts coastline each year.
 Through a combination of wildlife management, science-based conservation, policy development, and education initiatives, the program is manages the conservation of approximately:

 - 20% of Massachusetts American Oystercatchers

-Coastal Waterbird Program staff working state-wide to support local efforts is based at Long Pasture Wildlife Sanctuary in Barnstable.
-Visit our sanctuaries and nature centers in Wellfleet, Nantucket, Martha’s Vineyard, Dartmouth, Marshfield, and Barnstable to learn more!
+Coastal Waterbird Program staff working state-wide to support local efforts are based at Long Pasture Wildlife Sanctuary in Barnstable.
+Visit our sanctuaries and nature centers in Wellfleet, Nantucket, Martha's Vineyard, Dartmouth, Marshfield, and Barnstable to learn more!